-Police Department: The Wilton Police Department's authorized staffing consists of 44 sworn officers and four civilian employees consisting of an Animal Control Officer, two full time dispatchers and one administrative assistant to the chief.
+Police Department: The Wilton Police Department's (the "Police Department") authorized staffing consists of 45 sworn officers and four civilian employees consisting of an Animal Control Officer, two full time dispatchers and one administrative assistant to the chief.
 The Wilton Police Department has created community partnerships and maintains a strong focus on the needs of the community.
-These partnerships help create a semblance of trust and transparency while providing foresight and communication to better serve the citizens of the Town.
+These partnerships help create a level of trust and transparency while providing foresight and communication to better serve the citizens of the Town.
 These programs and incentives incorporate a proactive approach with the community which also results in the enforcement of laws and aids in the prevention of criminal activity.
-A town-wide survey administered in the fall of 2018 resulted in a 97% approval rating by the community.

-Wilton Police Officers receive ongoing training under state mandates.
+Wilton Police Officers receive ongoing training under State mandates.
 Police officer certification is achieved through training at the Connecticut Police Academy as well as roll call training, plus attendance at specialized-training schools.
 Much of the focus relates to de-escalation and mental health response training.
-All patrol officers are certified in the 40-hour CIT Training program which teaches de-escalation techniques and how to assist those with mental health needs.
+All patrol officers are or are scheduled to be certified in the 40-hour CIT Training program which teaches de-escalation techniques and how to assist those with mental health needs.

-The police department assigns two full-time School Resource Officers ("SRO").
+The Police Department assigns two full-time School Resource Officers ("SRO").
 A regular part of the school curriculum at the elementary level is the "Officer Friendly" program.
 The School Resource Officers coordinate sessions on safety, drug, and alcohol abuse by youth, and provide counseling and advice to many youth-related special interest groups.
 The SROs work with school administrations to plan and participate in emergency lock-down and reunification drills.
-The SROs also serve to provide an additional layer of intervention and protection within the school system including early intervention communication and recognition.
+The SROs also serve to provide an additional layer of intervention and protection within the school system including early intervention, communication and recognition.

-In addition to motorized patrols, the police department utilizes a "bike patrol" community policing initiative for routine patrolling and during special events.
-The police department facilitates all road signs and road markings including new installations and routine maintenance.
-The police department has certified car seat installation technicians who assist and educate the public in the proper installation of their child safety car seat.
+In addition to motorized patrols, the Police Department utilizes a "bike patrol" community policing initiative for routine patrolling and during special events.
+The Wilton Police Department facilitates all road signs and road markings including new installations and routine maintenance.
+The Police Department has certified car seat installation technicians who assist and educate the public in the proper installation of their child safety car seat.

-The police department consists of first responders trained at the Emergency Medical Response (EMR) level and belong to a six-town regional Emergency Response Team (SWERT).
-The police department achieved CT POSTC accreditation on March 7, 2019 and is committed to maintaining that designation while working toward an even higher level of Tier 3 accreditation.
-The department has established a peer counseling group which consists of trained officers who are be available to address any instances of officer stress and other similar issues.
+The Wilton Police Department consists of first responders trained at the Emergency Medical Response ("EMR") level and belong to a six-town regional Emergency Response Team ("SWERT").
+The Police Department achieved CT POSTC Tier 1 accreditation on March 7, 2019 and is committed to maintaining that designation while working toward an even higher level of Tier 2 and Tier 3 accreditation certification.
+The Police Department has established a peer counseling group which consists of trained officers that are available to address any instances of officer stress and other similar issues.

-Within the last five years, the police department received a significant increase in pistol permit applications similar to most communities in Connecticut.
-The police department is required to process, investigate and ultimately determine if a pistol permit applicant is eligible for such a permit.
-The police department provides fingerprinting for all school applicants and for residents who are required to be fingerprinted for other liabilities.
+Within the last five years, the Police Department received a significant increase in pistol permit applications similar to most communities in Connecticut.
+The Police Department is required to process, investigate and ultimately determine if a pistol permit applicant is eligible for such a permit.
+The Police Department provides fingerprinting for all school applicants and for residents who are required to be fingerprinted for other liabilities.